 Point Removal on Drivers License

 A traffic violation remains on a New York driver’s record for three years after the conviction.
 This is same answer when asking, “How long do points stay on your license?”
+However, the point system only counts the many points on your record for DMV purposes for an 18 month period from the date of the offense.

-The driver receives a ticket on April 1st, 2017, he or she will soon await the conviction.
+The driver receives a traffic ticket on April 1st, 2017, he or she will soon await the conviction.

 The following year, the violation is wiped from the driver’s record.